Senneseph/jellicule/SQUAD-GOALS.md

 `/mcp-service`
 The machine-usable user interface into the project.
 Here the service is to build / host / advertise service for a UI library.
 So our machine-interface into this is a machine-readable description of the UI library.
 In our specific case, we will simulate a UI-building tool.

+`DIAGNOSTICS.md`
+How to diagnose problems.
+How logs are presented automatically.
+Setting health-checks and alert conditions.

+`HEALTH-CHECK.md`
+General description of what the health checks say and why the default alerts are sensible.

+`TROUBLESHOOTING.md`
+Database of ongoing troubleshooting knowledge (build errors, runtime errors, configuration errors, etc.) This is like stackexchange, but used to create deterministic troubleshooting tools.

+`TESTING.md`
+Description of how to test the project.